eumel8/otc-rds-operator/README.md

 This installation includes:

 * ClusterRole with `aggregate-to-admin` label which elovates RDS ,Events, Service, Job API resources cluster-wide to admin
+* RoleBinding to inheritate this permissions to the Operator namespaced.
+* ClusterRole to view/get/watch  RDS API resources
 * ClusterRolebinding to connect this ClusterRole to each ServiceAccount.
-That's a kind of risky.
+That's required to watch cluster-wide on RDS events by the Operator
 * ClusterRole with `aggregate-to-admin` label which elovates election/leases API resources cluster-wide to admin.
 This is required for project-admin to inheritate this permissions to the Operator namespaced.
 * Role/RoleBinding for election/leases API resources to operator.
 * ServiceAccount for Operator operation